getsolus/solus-appstream-data/README.md

 If you're lucky enough to ssh access to the teaparty repo, you can regenerate the appstream data directly from there without the need to clone the binary repo first.

-1. Download the `do_stream_teaparty.sh` and `install.sh` scripts to the server.
+1. Download the `do_stream_teaparty.sh`, `publish.sh` scripts to the server.

 2. Run `./do_stream_teaparty.sh` to actually generate the appstream data.
 Make sure to choose a quiet time when the server isn´t under much load.

-3. Run `./publish.sh` to copy the generated artefacts into the root directory.
+3. Run `./publish.sh` to copy the generated artefacts into the current working directory.

-4. Sync the artefacts to this repo locally and run `./install.sh` to test out.
+4. On teaparty, move `./work/output/mirror.tar` to `/srv/www/screenshots/`, create a tar backup of the old screenshots and untar in place, make sure the folder permissions are 0755.

-5. On teaparty, move `./work/output/mirror.tar` to `/srv/www/screenshots/`, create a tar backup of the old screenshots and untar in place, make sure the folder permissions are 0755.
+5. Sync the artefacts to this repo locally and run `./install.sh` to test out.

 6. Load up software centre and check out some packages with metadata to confirm all is well